 How to Refer Students

-the student’s consent and that participation in any of our services does not get entered on the student
+Inform the student that our services are confidential, and the student’s participation in our services does not get entered on the student record or transcript.

 If the referral is rejected, don’t take it personally.
-Any given student may have a number of reasons for
+Any given student may have some reasons for not seeking help.

 What to Expect When Referred for Personal Counselling

-If the student is in crisis and is requesting a same day appointment he or she will be seen as soon as possible that day.
+If the student is in crisis and requests a same-day appointment, they will be seen as soon as possible that day.
 Crisis intervention services are designed to assist students who are confronting life-threatening circumstances, current or recent traumatic experiences, or acute and overwhelming distress

 Goals of Crisis Intervention